SYSNET-LUMS/SmartGlassesPrivacy/README.md

 # Qualitative Evaluation

 We conducted a qualitative study (N=18) on wearers' and bystanders' perceptions of opt-in, privacy-by-default approaches for camera glasses.
 Participants interacted with the protocol interface and discussed their perceptions in semi-structured interviews.
 Our findings show that bystanders viewed the opt-in protocol as essential and advocated for even stronger anonymization.
-Wearers appreciated the protocol's safeguards but found it visually limiting, expressing desire for a context-dependent version that can be enabled in relevant scenarios.
+Wearers appreciated the protocol's safeguards but found it visually limiting, expressing a desire for a context-dependent version that can be enabled in relevant scenarios.

 ## Methodology

 We recruit participants from our local university group.
-The following figure shows an overview of our recruitment and assignment workflow including number of participants at each stage.
+The following figure shows an overview of our recruitment and assignment workflow, including the number of participants at each stage.

 <p align="center">
 <img src="imgs/recruitment.png" alt="Recruitment process" width="80%">